UK Energy Price Cap to Rise 13% from July, Affecting Household Bills

 Key Facts

-- There is growing alarm over mounting household energy debt amid the price cap increase.
+- There is concern about growing household energy debt as the price cap increases.

 What Happened